 Early Clinical Experience

-Elon’s DPT program includes 48 weeks of clinical practice — above the national average.
-Beginning the second year, students complete three eight-week clinical practicums.
+Elon’s DPT program includes 40 weeks of clinical practice — above the national average.
+During the second and third years, students complete three eight-week clinical practicums.
 Elon has contacts at hundreds of patient-care settings and students work frequently with clients and standardized patients on campus.
-The program culminates with a 24-week clinical practicum, generally at select North and South Carolina facilities that have developed clinical and research partnerships with Elon.
+The program culminates with a 16-week clinical practicum in clinical sites across the United States.

 World Class Facilities